lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 | Pitch development | Trial and error with mentors | AI-coached iteration with real-time feedback |
 | Legal & financial basics | Expensive specialist access | AI-explained frameworks + specialist review |

-The key insight: **AI doesn't replace founders — it replaces the delays between good ideas and informed decisions.**
+The key insight: **AI doesn't replace founders, but it replaces the delays between good ideas and informed decisions.**

 ### The AI Cofounder Metaphor